-WATTA's Statement 2023 has been prepared in accordance with the GRI Standards.
-This Statement covers the reporting period for FY2023.
+WATTA's Statement has been prepared in accordance with the GRI Standards.
+This Statement covers the reporting period for FY2024 from 1 January 2024 to 31 December 2024.
 Our focus has always been reviewing our material sustainability agenda that covers ESG.
 The content of this report is based on the material agenda that we have identified.
 Our scope and boundaries cover all our entities and operations in Malaysia.